• Mental Health

 The Four Horsemen of the Apocalypse

-Conflict with your partner can be healthy if it generates productive conversations, but it can be extremely difficult to resolve when the two of you are stuck in destructive patterns.
 It is often not the presence of conflict itself that is the problem, but how the couple communicates about the conflict that causes major issues.
 Gottman identified four destructive communication dynamics that he called the four horsemen of relationships, which if left unchecked are proven predictors of relationship demise.

 1. Criticism

 Judging, blaming, or attacking your partner’s character.
 Global phrases such as, “You always,” and “You never,” imply that your partner is not doing something the right way.
-Criticism often paves the way for more damaging horsemen to follow, but it can be relieved by voicing specific needs and using gentle start-up.
+Criticism in relationships often paves the way for more damaging horsemen to follow, but it can be relieved by voicing specific needs and using gentle start-up.

 2. Contempt